 - 1. Through the Local Government Act 2003, the Government relaxed its detailed control of local authority capital expenditure and replaced it with a requirement that Councils should have regard to CIPFA's Prudential Code for Capital Finance in Local Authorities.
 This Code of Practice is intended to ensure that local authorities' capital expenditure plans are affordable, prudent and sustainable. - 2.
 The Code of Practice also requires that the Council's treasury management decisions are taken in accordance with professional good practice.
-More details of this are provided in the Treasury Management Strategy for 2020/21 which will be presented to the Policy and Resources Committee in due course.
+More details of this are provided in the Treasury Management Strategy for 2021/22 which will be presented to the Policy and Resources Committee in March 2021 for consideration and approval by Council in the same month.
 The format of the Prudential Indicators below is as outlined in the national code of practice.